miguelarbesu/markdown-cv/index.md

 `2015`

-Maffei, M., **Arbesú, M.**, Le Roux, A.-L., Amata, I., Roche, S., Pons, M.,2015. *The SH3 Domain Acts as a Scaffold for the N-Terminal Intrinsically
-Disordered Regions of c-Src*.
+Maffei, M., **Arbesú, M.**, Le Roux, A.-L., Amata, I., Roche, S., Pons, M., 2015. *The SH3 Domain Acts as a Scaffold for the N-Terminal Intrinsically Disordered Regions of c-Src*.
 Structure 23, 893–902. https://doi.org/10.1016/j.str.2015.03.009